Restore Function and Comfort to Your Smile

 At Eversmile Dental, both cosmetic and restorative options are available.
 Restorative dentistry in Bunbury is often the first step when teeth are no longer functioning properly.
 Cosmetic care may follow once your oral health is stable.

 Tooth restoration procedures are managed with local anaesthesia to reduce discomfort.
-While most patients report feeling only pressure or movement during the procedure, individual experiences may vary depending on the tooth’s condition and the treatment involved.
+Patients may notice pressure or movement during the procedure, although experiences vary depending on the tooth’s condition and the treatment involved.

 After the procedure, it’s common to notice a few temporary symptoms.
 These may include: